helios-earth/helios-sdk-python/DOCUMENTATION.md

 ### Observations.preview

 Return a preview image for the observation.
-This API call will attempt to filter out unusable images (e.g. full image text/logos, etc.) and will return the most recent image for the observation time period.
+This will return the most recent image for the observation time period.

 __Observations.preview(__ observation_id __)__
 * Parameters
 	* observation_id: *str*
 * Returns
 	* Image URL

+### Observations.previews

+Return preview images for the observation.
+This will return the most recent image for the observation time period.

+__Observations.previews(__ observations_ids __)__
+* Parameters
+	* observation_ids: *list of str*
+* Returns
+	* Image URLs

 ### Observations.downloadImages